athiramkt/athiramkt/README.md

 # 👋 Hi, I'm Athira

-🎯 Marketing Specialist – Content & Digital with a IT domain knowledge, now transitioning into **Data Analytics** to deepen insight-driven decision-making.
-📚 Currently upskilling through projects in **R**, **SQL**, and data visualization.
-🔍 I love turning messy data into actionable insights and combining analytical thinking with creative marketing strategies.
+🎯I’m a Marketing Specialist with a focus on Content and Digital Marketing, backed by a background in IT.
+Currently, I’m transitioning into **Data Analytics** to strengthen my ability to make insight-driven decisions.
+I’m actively upskilling through hands-on projects using **R**, **SQL**, and data visualization tools.
+I enjoy turning complex, messy data into clear, actionable insights—blending analytical thinking with creative marketing strategies to solve real-world problems.

 ---